EverythingSuckz/TG-FileStreamBot/README.md

 To get an instant stream link, just forward any media to the bot and boom, its fast af.

+## faQ

+- How long the links will remain valid or is there any expiration time for the links generated b the bot?
+> The links will will be valid as longs as your bot is alive and you haven't deleted the log channel.

 ## Contributing

 Feel free to contribute to this project if you have any further ideas